salmans/Razor/README.md

 ## Prerequisites
 1. **Haskell and Cabal.** In order to build Razor, you need to install the latest version of the Haskell platform (https://www.haskell.org) and Cabal (https://www.haskell.org/cabal/) on your machine.
 2. **Z3.** Razor utilizes an SMT solver for constructing models.
 In order to run the current version of Razor, you need to install Z3 (http://z3.codeplex.com) on your machine and make sure that `z3` is in the system path.
-3. **Razor Viz.** The jar file is included in the bin directory, which is also where the makefile installs Razor.
-Make sure the jar file is in the directory that you execute the razor executable in.
+3. **java** The latest version of java is required to run the `viz` command.
+The RazorViz.jar in the bin directory should be located in the working directory, or where the razor executable is installed.

 ## Razor
 1. Download Razor’s source code available at https://github.com/salmans/Razor to a local directory `RAZOR`.